klot-io/pi-setup/README.md

 Will install and run the config daemon and then tails its logs to make sure it's working.

-The daemon sets hostname to klot-io, cange pi password to 'kloudofthings', and reset network to eth0 (if needed)
+The daemon sets hostname to klot-io, change pi password to 'kloudofthings', and reset network to eth0 (if needed)

 ## export image to Mac